Application to Teacher Education

 Admission to the teacher education program does not guarantee placement for student teaching.

-NOTE: In order to submit an application for student teaching, a person must first be admitted to the Teacher Education Program.
-If you have not been admitted to the TEP by the time the application for Student Teaching is due, you will have to submit a "late" application for student teaching.
-In such an circumstance, the "four-year plan" that is submitted as part of the application to the Teacher Education Program should reflect your preferred term for student teaching and must also include a "back-up term" as there is no guarantee a placement can be made if the student teaching application was not received on time.
+NOTE: In order to submit an application for Residency (Student Teaching), a person must first be admitted to the Teacher Education Program.
+If you have not been admitted to the TEP by the time the application for Residency is due, you will have to submit a "late" application for Residency.
+In such an circumstance, the "four-year plan" that is submitted as part of the application to the Teacher Education Program should reflect your preferred term for Residency and must also include a "back-up term" as there is no guarantee a placement can be made if the Residency application was not received on time.
 The "back-up term" must meet all required time frames and deadlines.